 At the same time, comparing the active traffic with what’s allowed gives you valuable information about what isn’t happening but is allowed.
 With that information, you can further tighten your allowed network policies so that it removes superfluous connections and decreases your attack surface.

 Open source projects like https://github.com/kinvolk/inspektor-gadget may help with this, and commercial security solutions provide varying degrees of container network traffic analysis.

-20) Leverage process whitelisting
+20) Leverage process of allow lists

 Operationalizing runtime analysis at the process level is challenging; look to commercial security vendors that have experience in containers and Kubernetes.

 21) Compare and analyze different runtime activity in pods of the same deployments

 Containerized applications are replicated for high availability, fault tolerance, or scale reasons.
 Replicas should behave nearly identically; replicas with significant deviations from the others warrant further investigation.
 Integrate your Kubernetes security tool with other external systems (email, PagerDuty, Slack, Google Cloud Security Command Center, SIEMs [security information and event management], etc.) and leverage deployment labels or annotations to alert the team responsible for a given application when a potential threat is detected.
 Commercial Kubernetes security vendors should support a wide array of integrations with external tools.